paparuco/paparuco/README.md

 ## Hi there 👋

+In a world full of toil, there is a need to automate it.
+That is one of the things that I like!

+Building automations or code in order to generate time for developers and myself to do what we like.

+Either creating modules on Terraform or Github Actions to accelerate these procedures is what I find fun about work.
+Especially when people say that they don't lose time anymore with boring procedures.

 <!--
 **paparuco/paparuco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.